Sullux/fp-light/lib/tap/README.md

 `tap<T>((aside: any) => T): (T) => T`

-Alias: `aside`
+Aliases: `aside`, `dispatch`

 Creates a function that calls the wrapped function but always returns the original argument.
 The return value of the wrapped function is ignored.
+NOTE: if the return value of the wrapped function is thennable, `tap` will return a promise that awaits the thennable and resolves to the original value.

 ```javascript
 const { tap } = require('@sullux/fp-light-tap')